nomad-dormouse/mnist-digit-recognizer/local/README.md

 ## Development Tips

 - The application uses hot reloading, so changes to Python files will be reflected automatically
-- Database changes persist between container restarts
+- Database changes persist between container restarts thanks to Docker volumes
 - Use the view_local_db.sh script to monitor prediction accuracy and model performance
 - Test with various MNIST samples using the view_mnist_samples.py tool